orstavik/JoiComponents/book/chapter3_lifecycle/Problem_StylingSlots.md

  * and the styles are non-inheritable.

 In the real world, you should watch out for the following:

+0. It is naive to expect a `<SLOT>` to behave nicely.
+   Sure, they often do, and things work out ok in the end.
+   But, when `<SLOT>`s get chained, things start going out of control, fast.
+   The sad news is that you have to chain `<SLOT>`s.
+   You want to use them across many elements in many situations.
+   And so, the most important guideline is to anticipate style creep when chaining `<SLOT>`s.
+   Expect the worse, and the chained `<SLOT>`s will hopefully pleasantly surprise you.

 1. You forgot to view `<SLOT>` elements as variables being *filled with* content, and not *replaced* by content.